jenkinsci/dynatrace-plugin/README.md

 # Dynatrace-Jenkins-Plugin

-Jenkins Plug-in allows Dynatrace AppMon test results to be published to Jenkins
+This plugin for Jenkins pulls Test Automation data from Dynatrace AppMon and displays it through charts and tables on the project and build level.

 ## Installation